ArshdeepKaur04/Noir-Capital-Website-Designing/README.md

 cd noir-capital-website

-Usage
+# Usage
 Simply open the index.html file in your web browser.
 There's no build process required for this static site.

-# Open the main HTML file
+/* Open the Main HTML file */
 open index.html # On macOS
 start index.html # On Windows
 xdg-open index.html # On Linux

-Contributing
+# Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Fork the Project
+1. Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)
+4. Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request
+5. Open a Pull Request